mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 | :---: |:---:| :---: |
 | <a href="VoipStreamSenderApplication.png" target="_blank"><img class="screen" src="VoipStreamSenderApplication.png"></a> || <a href="VoipStreamReceiverApplication.png" target="_blank"><img class="screen" src="VoipStreamReceiverApplication.png"></a> |

-These two simulations work completily separated form each other, meaning that they could also be run on different devices.
+These two simulations work completely separated form each other, meaning that they could also be run on different devices.
 However, for the sake of simplicity, during this showcase both are run on the same computer.
 As the names of the applications indicate, the `VoipStreamSenderApplication` produces a VoIP traffic and sends the packets to the `VoipStreamReceiverApplication` as destination, while the `VoipStreamReceiverApplication` receives and processes the VoIP packets.

 The simulation is run until all the packets arrive.

 ### Configuration and behaviour

-`VoipStreamSender` and `VoipStreamReceiver` modules are parts of the simulation.
+`VoipStreamSender` and `VoipStreamReceiver` modules are part of the simulation.
 There is no difference in the configuration of these modules compared to a fully simulated scenario.
 This means that the `ExtUdp` module looks and behaves just like the `UdpApp` from the point of view of the modules above them.

 **`VoipStreamSender:`**